-A monad is defined with a type constructor and two operations return and bind.
+A Monad is defined with a type constructor and two operations make and bind.
 The type constructor simply build a monad for a specific type, in the C++ jargon it is referred to template instantiation (we build expected from a type Value and Error).

-The return operation wraps a value of type T inside a context [T].
-In C++ we can consider the constructors as a return operation.
+The make operation wraps a value of type T inside a context [T].
+In C++ we can consider the constructors as a make operation.

 Finally, the bind operation is similar to map but doesn't wrap the value if the function already wraps it up.

 The functional signature of bind can be described as follow:

+'''

-- (T -> U) -> [U] - (T -> [U]) -> [U]
+(T -> [U]) -> [U]

+'''

-If a do-notation is introduced in C++, as proposed in section 8.1, these operations can become a powerful abstraction, they have been proven very useful in Haskell.
-For example, a similar interface could be used with optional..
+If a do-notation is introduced in C++, as proposed in section [Do-Notation], these operations can become a powerful abstraction, they have been proven very useful in Haskell.
+For example, a similar interface could be used with optional.